SylmarDev/syl-rnb-calc/SYL-TODO.md

   - Maybe show the crit rate of each move as a percentage next to the crit toggle, that way the button isn't as big.
 Take focus energy and high crit ratio moves into account
 - Add post-ko switch in order to display (that's deterministic so it should be easier lol)
 - Add a pie chart (chart.js perhaps?) that reloads and visualizes the everything for visual learners
+- Add in the survival chance calculator that I have the python program for (that'll take a while)

+Community suggestions
+- Remove items button
+- Toggleable button group for...
+  - Sitrus berry button, burn tick button, poison tick button
+- A way to show high rolls and low rolls
+- A way to show crit rolls along with noncrit rolls together